 (6) The department shall obtain assurance that deficiencies have been corrected within the time specified, either by an on-site visit or by the receipt of written documentation, as relevant and appropriate, within the discretion of the department.
 The facility will be notified in writing of the approval of the plan of correction.

 (7) The department, at its discretion, may consider any other information which it deems appropriate in making licensure determinations.

-(1) The interim license may be issued only in emergency situations, as specified in rule 5122-30-05 of the Administrative Code.
-The perceived need for the interim licensure shall be reported immediately to the department by telephone in accordance with procedures in place for reporting major unusual incidents to the department.
+(1) The interim license may be issued only in emergency situations, as specified in division (G) of section 5119.34 of the Revised Code and rule 5122-30-05 of the Administrative Code.
+The perceived need for the interim licensure shall be reported immediately to the department by telephone or electronic means in accordance with procedures in place for reporting major unusual incidents to the department.

 (2) The department shall be provided such information concerning the nature and extent of the emergency, as is relevant and necessary, to determining the need for the interim license.
 In the event the department determines that an emergency need exists, the department may authorize, by telephone, the immediate placement of residents in the facility to be licensed.
 The department may conduct an on-site inspection to determine compliance of the facility with the requirements of this chapter.

 (3) In the event of deficiencies, the department may: